awright-dsit/bsl-interpreter/README.md

-# python-repo-template

-This is a generic repo for Python projects in the Advanced Analytics team.
-This is a living template that aims to stay up to date with the current best practice.
-Please do open issues for any problems or feature requests and create PRs if you have any changes you want to make.
-More details on the features contained in this repo can be found [here](https://beisgov.sharepoint.com/:p:/r/sites/AdvancedAnalytics-OS/Shared%20Documents/General/2024_March_AA_Coding_Standards.pptx?d=w89a55b524d874a0bb38dfc2e83694bd2&csf=1&web=1&e=zqnSt2).

 ## Installing repository requirements
 When using this repo, it is necessary to install some packages.
 As a default, this repo will require you to install pre-commit & ruff.
 It is likely that your code will fail automated pull review checks if you do not install these.